Human factors: HSE issues major accident warning to offshore firms

 Safety critical tasks have the potential to initiate or escalate a major accident on an installation.

-Mary Marshall, a principal specialist inspector at HSE, says it is necessary offshore firms like Apache identify safety critical tasks carried out on their offshore installations.
+Mary Marshall, a principal specialist inspector at HSE, says it is necessary offshore firms identify safety critical tasks carried out on their offshore installations.

 Mary said: “Offshore companies need to understand and evaluate where and how these safety critical tasks might be vulnerable to human error.
 Safety Critical Task Analysis (SCTA) is an established, structured process that will help companies demonstrate that these tasks can be carried out safely, reliably and that the risks are managed to as low as reasonably practicable.
 This will include consideration of the design of the equipment, details of the tasks and the factors which support task performance.”